oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionokedelete.md

-# WebLogic for OKE - removal
+# WebLogic for OKE - optional

 ### Deleting the WebLogic Infrastructure